htcondor/htcondor/docs/version-history/development-release-series-91.rst

   :jira:`800`

-- Fixed a bug that prevented file transfer from working properly on Unix systems when the job created a file to be transfered back to the submit machine containing a backslash in it.
+- Fixed a bug that prevented file transfer from working properly on Unix systems when the job created a file to be transferred back to the submit machine containing a backslash in it.
   :jira:`747`